YannCardozo/FinancialProject/README.md

 # FinancialProject
-A newbie project for a financial smartmenu with some gadgets.
-The project is build in using c# technology with .net framework, using MVC project model.
+A newbie project for a financial CRUD with some gadgets.

+The project was build in using c# technology with .net framework, using MVC project model.

 first commit - added the crud interface for include or delete any expenses.